chandankumar994/databricks/readmemd.md

-Here's a complete email with all the suggestions, explanations, and relevant code snippets included.

----

-**Subject:** Proposed Solutions and Code Snippets for Resolving Databricks Memory-Related Issues

 Hi Team,

 I've gathered some strategies and code snippets to help address the memory-related issues we're encountering in Databricks, where tasks frequently fail with Python kernel unresponsiveness and driver restarts.
 Here's a summary of the issues and the proposed solutions with corresponding code examples.